Who are the referees?

 What is "Safe Haven"?

-AYSO has made a commitment to provide a safe place for children to play and compete.
+AYSO has made a commitment to provide a safe place for children to play and compete, and for volunteers.
 Referees have a responsibility to help make our environment safe, as well as fun.
-We have developed materials that instruct the referees in Palo Alto on what we mean by a safe haven and how we can all participate in making the AYSO experience a positive one for our kids.
-In addition, there is an online Safe Haven certification course.
 Safe Haven certification is mandatory for all AYSO coaches and referees nation-wide.
-Palo Alto AYSO requires all volunteers to be Safe Haven certified.
 A referee who has been Safe Haven certified will be entitled to legal indemnity for work as a referee under the Volunteer Protection Act of 1997.

 When are the referee clinics?

-Clinics are offered mostly in August and September.
+Clinics are offered mostly in August and September or March.
 The full clinic schedule is posted in the referee pages as soon as it becomes available.

 Do I have to buy my own uniform?